Pyramid quantile regression: Introduction

 In many applications, quantile estimates at several different quantile levels are needed to provide a precise description of the conditional distribution.
 A well known problem with separately fitted quantile regression planes is that they can cross, violating the definition of quantiles.
 A possible solution is to use a second stage adjustment to the initial fits, see for example \shortciteN{hall99}, \shortciteN{dettev08} and \shortciteN{chernozhukovfg09} in the frequentist setting, or more recently \shortciteN{rodrigues2015} in a Bayesian setting.
 Another possible solution is a joint estimation of multiple quantiles.
 This has been advocated by several authors, as it leads naturally to a greater borrowing of information across quantiles and a higher global efficiency for all quantiles of interest.
 Under this paradigm, \shortciteN{ReichFuentesDunson2011} proposed a model using Bernstein basis polynomials for spatial quantile regression. \shortciteN{tokdatk12} and \shortciteN{yang2015} treat the regression coefficients as a function of $\tau$, using smooth monotone curves to model them under a Gaussian process prior.
 One of the common issues facing the more general modelling approach is that the likelihood is not available in analytic form, leading to the necessity to numerically approximate the likelihood values for each data observation.
-This has the computational disadvantage of an added source of error from the numerical approximation, and sometimes prohibitive computational cost when the dataset is large, see for example \shortciteN{ReichFuentesDunson2011}.
 A closed-form likelihood approach is proposed by \shortciteN{reichs13}, who extended the location scale model of \citeN{he97} to more flexibly model the quantile process.
 More recently, \shortciteN{fengch2015} proposed to use a linearly interpolated approximate likelihood derived from the quantiles, where the peudo-likelihood is available in analytical form, which approaches the true likelihood with increasing number of quantiles.

-In this paper, our idea is to parameterise quantile regression models directly with quantiles.
-To do this, we make use of the quantile pyramids described in \shortciteN{hjortw09} for constructing random probability measures.
-There are several advantages to our modelling construct.
-Firstly, working with the quantiles provides an easily interpretable model setup which allows us to place sensible priors on the conditional distributions.
-Secondly, our likelihood is available in closed form.
-Finally, the framework allows us to fit a single quantile or as many specific levels of quantiles as we want, making this the only method to do so in the literature as far as we are aware of.